- Check out information from trusted sources that can help you prepare for the flu season in the midst of the continuing COVID-19 pandemic.

 It’s easy to dismiss flu season and minimize its serious threat to your health.
 After all, it’s “just the flu,” right?
 Not even close.

 Influenza is commonly called the flu.
 You may think it’s an unpleasant but relatively harmless illness that goes away if you consume enough chicken soup and Netflix.
 But it’s a potentially serious disease that can lead to hospitalization and even death in the most severe cases.
 And remember, if you’re fighting off the flu, your immune system will be less prepared to battle COVID-19 should you contract it.
-Here are some resources to help keep you safe and healthy:
+Here are some resources from the U.S. Centers for Disease Control and Prevention about the flu and COVID-19 vaccines to help keep you safe and healthy.
+You can also check out these flu vaccine facts from the U.S. Department of Health and Human Services.

-If you are eligible and able to get vaccinated against COVID-19, we encourage you to do so.
+If you are eligible and able to get vaccinated against COVID-19, you should do so.
 Use this simple locator tool to schedule your vaccine to protect yourself and others.

 Learn more below about the vaccine’s safety and efficacy and guidelines for staying safe if you’re already vaccinated.